-Do you wake up with headaches or jaw pain?
+Do you wake up with headaches or jaw pain in the morning?

 Drs.
-Williams, Solberg, and Miller provide comprehensive diagnosis and treatment for bruxism and secondary conditions caused by habitual grinding.
-Using comprehensive cosmetic and restorative treatments, we are able to repair worn or broken teeth and prevent further damage.
-Dental crowns, porcelain veneers or dental bonding may be used in combination with a sleep appliance to restore the function and aesthetic a smile has worn down due to bruxism.
-During your routine dental exam, your Solberg & Miller Dentistry dentist will analyze your teeth which may help them diagnose teeth grinding.
+Solberg and Miller provide comprehensive diagnosis and treatment for bruxism, as well as secondary conditions caused by habitual grinding.
+Using comprehensive cosmetic and restorative dental treatments, we are able to repair worn or broken teeth and prevent further damage.

 Do I have bruxism?

 Patients with bruxism often wake with headaches in the morning and experience painful muscle and jaw tension.
 Teeth grinding can cause breaks, chips or excessively worn teeth.
 If you grind your teeth your dentist may be able to tell just with a visual exam.
 Molars tend to wear down first, but other teeth may show signs of excessive stress.